The PGIs for Literacy

 In 1985, while playing on what had been his grandfather’s favourite golf course, award-winning Canadian broadcaster and journalist Peter Gzowski had an idea…

 Why couldn’t he organize a fun-filled golf tournament for a few friends and perhaps raise a dollar or two for adult literacy at the same time?

 A year later, his ‘little fundraising tournament’ evolved into the Peter Gzowski Invitational (PGI), a national series of locally produced golf tournaments featuring musicians, media and literacy celebrities.

-Held annually in every province and territory, the PGIs have raised more than $12.5 million net since 1986.
+Held annually in every province and territory, over 55,000 people have taken part in PGIs across the country since 1986.
+In the process, more than $14.9 million has been raised for volunteer-based literacy programs.
 These funds directly support literacy initiatives in the provinces and territories where the PGIs are held.

 TOTAL RAISED FOR LITERACY